 Seymour-Capilano Water Filtration Plant, Canada

-With a daily capacity of two billion litres, the Seymour-Capilano water filtration plant in Metro, Vancouver, became operational in May 2010.
-The newly constructed plant supplies safe and clean drinking water to the city's residents.
+With a daily capacity of 1.8 billion litres, the Seymour-Capilano water filtration plant in Metro, Vancouver, Canada, became operational in May 2010.
+It supplies safe and clean drinking water to the city's residents.

-Not only is it Canada's largest - and one of the biggest of its kind in North America - but it also uses the world's largest ultraviolet disinfection facility, as well as showcasing a series of innovative features to maximise its energy efficiency.
+The Seymour-Capilano plant is Canada's largest water filtration plant and one of the biggest of its kind in North America.
+It is uses the world's largest ultraviolet disinfection facility and showcases a series of innovative features to maximise its energy efficiency.
 Extensive use has also been made of sustainable and environmental technologies in its design and construction.

-In addition to the filtration and UV plants themselves, the project also includes a 16,000HP pumping station, an energy recovery facility and break head tank, an electrical substation, two 3.7m-diameter tunnels (due in early 2014) extending just more than seven kilometres and new water storage clear-wells.
+In addition to the filtration and UV plants themselves, the project also includes a 16,000HP pumping station, an energy recovery facility and break head tank, an electrical substation, two 3.7m-diameter tunnels extending just more than 7km and new water storage clear-wells.
 An allied programme of work provided a new water main and undertook a major upgrade to the Seymour Falls Dam to meet current seismic standards.

-The project budget was C$600m and attracted partial external funding.
-A fund of $100m was jointly invested by the Government of Canada and the Province of British Columbia for the plant.
+The project budget was $820m, which attracted partial external funding.
+The Canadian Government and the Province of British Columbia jointly invested $100m in the plant.

-British Columbia's Local Government Grant Program provided $18m for a pumping station near Capilano Reservoir and Cleveland Dam.
-The Metro Vancouver budget sanctioned $328m of funding.
+British Columbia's local government grant programme provided $18m for a pumping station near Capilano Reservoir and Cleveland Dam.
+The Metro Vancouver budget sanctioned funding of $328m.

 Greater Vancouver's increased water demand

-Greater Vancouver's drinking water comes from reservoirs located in three watersheds - Seymour, Capilano and Coquitlam - with the Seymour and Capilano watersheds supplying some 75% of the region's drinking water.
+Greater Vancouver's drinking water comes from reservoirs located in three watersheds, namely Seymour, Capilano and Coquitlam, with the Seymour and Capilano watersheds supplying some 75% of the region's drinking water.

 The project was driven by tighter federal and provincial quality requirements and the regional medical health officers' demands for lower levels of turbidity, coupled with a predicted population increase of 800,000 during the next 20 years.

-To meet these challenges - and the anticipated increase in demand - in 2001, the Greater Vancouver Regional District (GVRD) decided to build a filtration plant, the contract originally being a design-build-operate, public-private partnership (locally termed P3).
+To meet these challenges and the increased demand, the Greater Vancouver Regional District (GVRD) decided to build a filtration plant in 2001 under the design-build-operate, public-private partnership mode (locally termed P3).

-However, after a massive public campaign, this contract was set aside to enable the new plant to remain in public hands.
+However, after a large public campaign, this contract was set aside to enable the new plant to remain in public hands.

 Seymour-Capilano plant details

-The facility, which has been built on an eight hectare site in the Lower Seymour Conservation Reserve, treats water drawn from both Seymour and Capilano reservoirs.
-Water arrives from Seymour, some 11km to the north, along the existing 2.3m-diameter main, while the new twin tunnels will convey Capilano water to and from the plant - the return arm being gravity-fed.
+The facility, which has been built on an 8ha site in the Lower Seymour Conservation Reserve, treats water drawn from both Seymour and Capilano reservoirs.
+Water arrives from Seymour, approximately 11km to the north, along the existing 2.3m-diameter main, while the new twin tunnels convey Capilano water to and from the plant, the return arm being gravity-fed.

 The plant design itself is largely conventional.
-Water from the two reservoirs enters a rapid-mix head works, where coagulant is added.
-From here it enters flocculation basins and is subjected to a slow mix process.
-The subsequent direct filtration phase uses a two metre deep filter dual-media bed, consisting of anthracite and sand and from here the filtered water enters the UV disinfection unit.
+Water from the two reservoirs enters a rapid-mix head works, where coagulant is added, before entering flocculation basins and subjected to a slow-mix process.
+The subsequent direct filtration phase uses a 2m-deep filter dual-media bed, consisting of anthracite and sand, and from here, the filtered water enters the UV disinfection unit.

 Design of the Seymour-Capilano filtration plant